niXman/mingw-builds/mingwpy_readme.md

 ## prepare msys2 to allow mingw-builds to run

-Install and update a fresh msys2 from https://msys2.github.io according the instructions given on this site.
+Install and update a fresh msys2 from https://msys2.github.io according to the instructions given there.

-*NEVER* use an installation path with SPACES or other special characters!
+*NEVER* use an installation path for msys2 containing SPACES or other special characters!

-Install the following tools and programs with the help of pacman:
+Now install the following tools and programs with the help of pacman:
-`pacman -Sy svn zip tar autoconf make libtool automake p7zip patch bison gettext-devel wget curl sshpass`
+`pacman -Sy --noconfirm git svn zip tar autoconf make libtool automake p7zip patch bison gettext-devel wget sshpass texinfo`

 Now make sure the mingw-w64 toolchain supplied by pacman is NOT installed:
 `$ gcc -v` should show the following error: `bash: gcc: command not found`

+The mingw-builds build script is responsible to download an approbriate toolchain needed for  the gcc build process.

 ## build the 64-bit toolchain